dangrie158/email-categorization-thesis/source/10_chapter_2.md

 This algorithm can be repeated for several epochs.

 This unsupervised process yields a model that describes every document $d$ as a mixture of $K$ abstract topics $z$.
-The representation of a document as a mixture of abstract topics can be seen as a compression of the document.
+The representation of a document as a combination of abstract topics can be seen as a compression of the text.
 The mixture of topics can also be seen as a vector of length $K$.
-LDA can therefore be seen as a document embedding (in contrast to the word embedding, word2vec) since it embeds each document in a $K$ dimensional vector sapce, in which documents with a similar mixture of topics have a small distance to one another.
-This vector space model can then be used to find document that are about the same concrete topic by grouping documents with a similar mixture of abstract topics.
-In the next chapter, LDA is used to group similar documents to reduce the workload of manually assigning a label to a document.
+LDA can therefore be considered a document embedding (in contrast to the word embedding, word2vec) since it embeds each document in a $K$ dimensional vector space, in which documents with a similar mixture of topics have a small distance to one another.
+This vector space model can then be used to find documents that are about the same concrete topic by grouping documents with a similar mixture of abstract topics.
+In the next chapter, LDA is used to group related documents to reduce the workload of manually assigning a label to a document.